patricklcarrera/foodie-feed/README.md

 # FoodieFeed

 This project was designed to practice and showcase our group's abilities in React and Ruby.
 We created a social media app specific to recipes.
-This is a fun app to share and discover new reciepes with other foodie enthusiasts like yourself!
+This is a fun app to share and discover new recipes with other foodie enthusiasts like yourself!
 On this website, users will be able to:
 * Create a profile
 * Post new recipes
 * Delete recipes